red-hat-data-services/NeMo-Guardrails/docs/getting-started/installation-guide.md

  export OPENAI_API_KEY=YOUR_KEY
 ```

-Some NeMo Guardrails LLMs and features have specific installation requirements, including a more complex set of steps.
+Some NeMo Guardrails toolkit LLMs and features have specific installation requirements, including a more complex set of steps.
 For example, [AlignScore](../user-guides/advanced/align_score_deployment.md) fact-checking, using [Llama-2](../../examples/configs/llm/hf_pipeline_llama2/README.md) requires two additional packages.
 For each feature or LLM example, check the readme file associated with it.

 ## Using Docker

-NeMo Guardrails can also be used through Docker.
+The NeMo Guardrails toolkit can also be used through Docker.
 For details on how to build and use the Docker image see [NeMo Guardrails with Docker](../user-guides/advanced/using-docker.md).

 ## What's next?